herobrinecat/AxonCorruptor/README.md

 # AxonCorruptor

+A file corruptor that is open-source and made with .NET Framework!

 ## Introduction

 Axon Corruptor is a file corruptor that's purpose is to corrupt files...
 This application is open-source, so feel free to make pull requests!
 You could also clone it to change it to support other emulator/engines/features!